Documentation

 How It Works

-1. Context extraction — Fields listed in contextFields are removed from the LLM prompt and loaded into a code interpreter session as variables.
+1. Context extraction — Fields listed in contextFields are removed from the LLM prompt and loaded into a runtime session as variables.

 Configuration